-Regular veterinary visits are important to your cat’s health, but often these visits become a hassle for you and a nightmare for your cat.
+Regular veterinary visits are important to your cat’s health, but these visits often become a hassle for you — and a nightmare for your cat.

 However, simply throwing your cat in the carrier and heading out the door is not a great idea either.
-Prepare your cat for his next veterinary visit well in advance by making sure his carrier is a safe, secure place in which he enjoys resting.
+Prepare your cat for the next vet visit in advance by making sure their carrier is a safe, secure place.

-Try using treats to entice your cat to enter it or even feed him his regular meals in the carrier.
+Try using treats to entice your cat to enter it, or even feed them regular meals in the carrier.
 You can also spray Feliway inside the carrier to make it more desirable.
-Catnip may be used to encourage your cat to go in the carrier too.
+You can even use catnip to encourage your cat to go in the carrier, too.

-Once your cat is accustomed to his carrier, you may want to consider taking your cat to the veterinarian’s office for a “get acquainted” visit.
-This will give your cat a chance to get accustomed to the office without associating the hospital with injections and other unpleasant experiences during each visit.
+Once your cat is accustomed to the carrier, consider taking them to the vet for a “get acquainted” visit.
+This will give your cat a chance to get used to the office without associating the hospital with injections and other unpleasant experiences during each visit.

-At the Veterinary Hospital
+At The Veterinary Hospital

-Once in the exam room, your cat should be allowed to exit the carrier voluntarily if he is willing.
-As long as the exam room is secure and your cat cannot escape, you may allow him to explore the room.
+Once in the exam room, your cat should be allowed to exit the carrier voluntarily if they’re willing.
+As long as the exam room is secure and your cat can’t escape, you may allow them to explore the room.

 If your cat doesn’t exit the carrier willingly, having a carrier that disassembles so that the top of the carrier can be removed will make handling your cat easier for veterinary staff members — and less frightening for your cat — than being pulled through a small cage door or “dumped” out of the cage.